WestGermanGenomeCenter/bcl2fastq2_Pipeline/README.md

     - illumina_interop
 - blast_script_dir, interop_script_path are the folder scripts/ in this repo, so filling in only "scripts/" should also work for both
 - start with only minimal options enabled, then enable more as you get familiar with how to fill in / use the config.yaml file.
 If you need inspiration, check the examples/ folder included in this dir.
+- kraken2 is okay with UMIs, biobloom, blast and diamond not.
+This is why kraken2 is started before the UMIs are potentially moved to the .fastq header, giving you a sooner glimpse of potential contamination